 - Increased compliance pressure: Data privacy and data residency regulations continue to evolve, making the need to move workloads changeable.

 How are cloud data platforms used?

-- Data consolidation: Rather than using multiple spreadsheets and other flat-file data sources, analysts use cloud data platforms to build a “data mart”.
-There, they can easily load and optimise data from multiple sources for analysis and actionable insights.
+- Data consolidation: Rather than using multiple spreadsheets and other flat-file data sources, analysts use cloud data platforms to build a “data mart.”
+There they can easily load and optimize data from multiple sources for analysis and actionable insights.

 - Streaming data processing: A cloud data platform combines the abilities of a data lake and a data warehouse to process streaming data and other unstructured enterprise data, enabling machine learning (ML).